-14. OPERATING SEGMENTS
+15. OPERATING SEGMENTS

-The Company has two operating segments: the Flight Support Group ("FSG") consisting of HEICO Aerospace and its subsidiaries and the Electronic Technologies Group ("ETG"), consisting of HEICO Electronic and its subsidiaries.
-The Flight Support Group designs, manufactures, repairs and distributes jet engine and aircraft component replacement parts.
+The Company has two operating segments: the Flight Support Group ("FSG"), consisting of HEICO Aerospace and its subsidiaries and the Electronic Technologies Group ("ETG"), consisting of HEICO Electronic and its subsidiaries.
+The Flight Support Group designs, manufactures, repairs, overhauls and distributes jet engine and aircraft component replacement parts.
 The parts and services are approved by the FAA.
 The FSG also manufactures and sells specialty parts as a subcontractor for aerospace and industrial original equipment manufacturers and the United States government.
-The Electronic Technologies Group designs and manufactures electronic, microwave, and electro-optical equipment and components, high-speed interface products, high voltage interconnection devices, high voltage advanced power electronics products, power conversion products and underwater locator beacons primarily for the aviation, defense, space, medical, telecommunication and electronic industries.
+The Electronic Technologies Group designs and manufactures electronic, microwave, and electro-optical equipment and components, high-speed interface products, high voltage interconnection devices, high voltage advanced power electronics products, power conversion products, underwater locator beacons and traveling wave tube amplifiers primarily for the aviation, defense, space, medical, telecommunication and electronic industries.